alanyoshida/resume/README.md

 # Latex Resume with Github Actions

-This project uses latex to create a PDF of my resume in release pages.
+This project uses latex to create a PDF of my resume in the release pages.

-Check the release pages for the latest and updated curriculum vitae for Alan Luis Yoshida de Oliveira.
+Check the [release pages](https://github.com/alanyoshida/resume/releases) for the latest and updated [curriculum](https://github.com/alanyoshida/resume/releases) vitae for Alan Luis Yoshida de Oliveira.